Sedowan/power-aware-miner-homeassistant/README.md

 miner.exe --algo kawpow --server [YOUR_POOL_ADDRESS] --user [YOUR_WALLET].[YOUR_WORKER_ID] --devices GPU<ID> --api [YOUR_PORT]
 ```

-The inforamtion can be parsed via json either via the HASS.Agent or a RESTful sensor in HomeAssistant.
+The inforamtion can be parsed via json either by the HASS.Agent or a RESTful sensor in HomeAssistant.

 ##### Hashrate via HASS.Agnet

-A Powershell script reads the current hashrate and returns the value.
+A Powershell script (`gminer_hasrate.ps1`) reads the current hashrate and returns the value.

 ```powershell
 param(